Conservative judges now fill the country’s courts — and their rulings could restrict rights and freedoms for generations.

 Reproductive Rights Are at Risk

-As of May 2019, Trump has filled over 100 lifetime seats in America’s courts.
+As of August 2019, Trump has filled 152 lifetime seats in America’s courts and has over 40 pending nominees.
 Trump set a record for confirming the most federal appeals judges in a president’s first year.
-At this point, over 11% of the country’s judiciary has been appointed by Trump.
-That includespowerful circuit court judges — 20% of whom have now been appointed by Trump.
+At this point, nearly one in four federal appeals court judges and one in seven district court judges are Trump nominees.

 Because federal judges across the United States hold lifetime appointments, the individuals who sit on the courts will determine the course of American history — and the course of millions of people’s lives.
 His picks are relatively young, so they’ll likely spend a long time on the bench.
 Their records indicate that reproductive rights and other vital protections are at serious risk.